VincentWei/MiniGUI/README.md

   a touch screen.

 There are also some legacy MiniGUI components.
-We will not maintain these components for MiniGUI core v3.2:
+We will not maintain these components for MiniGUI 3.2.x:

 * mGi: An input method component for MiniGUI.
-This component provides some typical input methods (such as softkey, hand-writing, and predict text input for mobile phone) for MiniGUI apps.
+This component provides some typical input methods (such as soft keyboard, hand-writing, and predict text input for mobile phone) for MiniGUI apps.
 * mGp: A printing component for MiniGUI.
 By using mGp, you can print out the graphics created by MiniGUI app to general-purpose printers.